Agricultural Area (1845-1960s)

-Farmers from the Brabant province of Belgium began immigrating to Northeastern Wisconsin around 1853, lured by Antwerp advertisements of farmland at $1.25 an acre, and the promise of a French speaking population.
+Farmers from the Brabant province of Belgium began immigrating to Northeastern Wisconsin around 1853, lured by Antwerp advertisements of farmland at $1.25 an acre and the promise of a French speaking population.
 These groups built sturdy houses, cultivated the land, and adjusted to life in America.
-With the exception of the native cultures, all who came to this country were immigrants in some fashion and can trace their roots back to brave souls, such as these.
+Today, many residents of Northeastern Wisconsin trace their roots back to immigrants from Belgium, Poland, Germany, Scandinavia, and other European nations who settled here during the same period.
+More recently, migrants from other areas of the United States have moved to the area, bringing their own lived experiences to the region.
+One of these stories, that of the Spanish-speaking Texans who came to Wisconsin in the mid 20th century as agricultural migrant workers, is the newest story to be added to the park.

 Belgian Farmhouse and Outbuildings

-The Cheese Factory was built in 1894 and located in Kewaunee County at a crossroad, one mile southeast of Slovan, WI.
-The original owner is listed as A. Anashek who sold it to Joseph Adams and his wife Mary in 1895.
-They and their family operated it for many years.
-It eventually switched hands again to become the Clyde Cheese Factory.
-The cheese industry was integral in the development of these small communities.
-The small cheese factories of Northeastern Wisconsin were a familiar sight in the rural landscape at the turn of the 20th century.
+The Cheese Factory was built in 1894 and located in Kewaunee County at a crossroad one mile southeast of Slovan.
+The original owner was A. Anashek who sold it to Joseph Adams and his wife Mary in 1895.
+They and their family operated it for many years before it changed hands several times, each owner operating it as a cheese factory.
+The cheese industry was integral in the development of small communities in Northeastern Wisconsin and small cheese factories like this one were a familiar sight in rural areas of the state at the turn of the 20th century.